-Excuses, sorry reasons, come in all forms, no time, lack of technical confidence, fear of breaking site or sometimes you just no idea on where to start.
+Excuses, sorry reasons, come in all forms – no time, lack of technical confidence, fear of breaking the website, or sometimes you just have no idea where to start.

-1) Are your security and WordPress updates run?
+1) Are your security and WordPress updates running?

 When updates are needed you will see a red dot with a number in it in your WordPress dashboard.
 This leaves a big red dot on your admin dashboard showing you the number of updates that need running.